ProCST: Boosting Semantic Segmentation Using Progressive Cyclic Style-Transfer: Appendix

 \subsection{SiT and TiS Translation Examples}

-We turn to provide additional examples of SiT and TiS images side by side with the original source images, for both source domains.
-Figure~\ref{sit_tis_gta_translations} shows GTA5 $\xleftrightarrow{}$ Cityscapes translations and Figure~\ref{sit_tis_synthia_translations} shows Synthia $\xleftrightarrow{}$ Cityscapes translations.
+We provide additional examples of SiT and TiS images side by side with the original source images, for both source domains.
+Figure~\ref{fig:sit_tis_gta_translations} shows GTA5 $\xleftrightarrow{}$ Cityscapes translations and Figure~\ref{fig:sit_tis_synthia_translations} shows Synthia $\xleftrightarrow{}$ Cityscapes translations.